-Donaldson’s HR helps Keuchel, Braves beat Marlins 4-3
+Culberson’s ‘clutch’ throw saves Braves’ 4-3 win over Miami

+ATLANTA (AP) — Charlie Culberson has only a lukewarm acceptance of his “Charlie Clutch” nickname.

+Culberson only made the moniker more difficult to shed with his game-saving throw to the plate in the ninth inning against Miami.

-ATLANTA (AP) — Josh Donaldson capped his strong first-half finish by hitting a two-run homer and Charlie Culberson’s defensive play helped the Atlanta Braves escaped a bases-loaded jam in the ninth to beat the Miami Marlins 4-3 on Sunday.
+Josh Donaldson capped his strong first-half finish by hitting a two-run homer and Culberson’s defensive play helped the Atlanta Braves escaped a bases-loaded jam in the ninth to beat the Miami Marlins 4-3 on Sunday.

+With no outs and the bases loaded, Culberson caught Neil Walker’s fly ball in left field and threw out Jorge Alfaro at the plate .

+“I got chill bumps,” Culberson said of hearing the fans’ reaction to the plate.

 The Braves are 10-2 against the Marlins this season and 24-7 the past two seasons.

 Atlanta led 4-0 before Garrett Cooper hit a three-run homer off Chad Sobotka in the eighth.

 Miami then loaded the bases with no outs in the ninth.

-Miami’s Jorge Alfaro led off the ninth with an infield hit off Braves closer Luke Jackson.
+Alfaro led off the inning with an infield hit off Braves closer Luke Jackson.
 Alfaro was called out at first base before the ruling was overturned after a review.
-Harold Ramirez singled up the middle, moving Alfaro to second.
-Yadiel Rivera popped up a bunt that landed behind the mound for an infield single, loading the bases.
+Harold Ramirez singled up the middle before Yadiel Rivera popped up a bunt that landed behind Jackson for an infield hit, loading the bases.

-Neil Walker hit a fly ball to left field that was caught by Culberson, a late-inning defensive replacement who threw out Alfaro at the plate.
-The out call at the plate was upheld after a review.
+Culberson, a late-inning defensive replacement, caught Walker’s fly ball while running toward center field.
+His momentum caused him to fall after making the throw.

+After making the tag, Braves catcher Brian McCann pumped his fist and pointed to Culberson.

 Jackson walked Curtis Granderson, again loading the bases, before ending the game on Miguel Rojas’ fly ball to center field.
 Jackson earned his 14th save.